Seattle-Computing-Resourcing/scr-learning/learning/py/variables.md

 will throw an error as "a12" is not a number.

-Booleans can also be converted to intss; True becomes 1, False becomes 0.
+Booleans can also be converted to ints; True becomes 1, False becomes 0.

 ### Converting to Floats